-I am a third-year Ph.D. student in Computer Science at Virginia Tech, mentored by Professor Dr. Shaddi Hasan.
-My research focuses on Broadband Internet Policy and Internet Data Analytics, with a passion for solving real-world challenges in Computer Networks and Information and Communication Technologies for Development (ICTD).
-I work at the crossroads of Internet Measurement, improving Quality of Experience (QoE), and using machine learning to help Internet Service Providers and regulators enhance network performance and accessibility.
+I am a fourth-year Ph.D. student in Computer Science at Virginia Tech, mentored by Professor Dr. Shaddi Hasan.
+My research focuses on Internet Measurement, Broadband Internet Policy, and Internet Data Analytics, addressing real-world challenges in Computer Networks and Information and Communication Technologies for Development (ICTD).
+I study how Internet infrastructure and routing affect end-user connectivity and Quality of Experience (QoE), using large-scale measurement data to understand network performance, accessibility, and resilience.

 News